Reincarnation: Does Death Mean The End?

 The lights don’t just go off, and you don’t spend the rest of time up in a spanking sparkly heaven or burning in hell.

-Instead, you’re reborn as a human, an animal, or a different kind of living being (including those born in heaven or hell realms), depending on your actions in this life.
+Instead, you’re reborn as a human, an animal, or a different kind of living being.

 It’s just a question of cause and effect.